hihihihinick/rnsimgtotheme/README.md

 ## Tips for Best Results:
 - Images with distinct and contrasting colors will produce more vibrant themes.
 - Themes generated from images with muted or similar colors may not provide enough contrast for comfortable use.
+- Large images may take longer to process.
+You can resize your image for quicker results without significantly affecting the theme colors generated.

 ## Troubleshooting:
 - If the theme doesn't load correctly, ensure that the `.xrnc` file is not corrupted and that it was generated without errors.
 - If you encounter an error during the theme generation process, check that you have all the required dependencies installed in your virtual environment.
 - For any issues or questions, please [open an issue](https://gitlab.com/rnsimgtotheme/RnsImgToTheme/-/issues) on the GitHub repository.

-## Notes

-- For best results, use images with a clear color palette.
-- Large images may take longer to process.
-You can resize your image for quicker results without significantly affecting the theme colors generated.